symfony-cmf/slugifier-api/README.md

 A "slugifier" is a function which transforms a string `such as this` into a URL-friendly string `such-as-this`.
 Slugifiers are also known as "urlizers".

-This package does not contain a slugifier itself, but provides a standard interface to use for third party slugifiers.
-Besides this, it comes with a useful `CallbackSlugifier` which is capable of handling most third party slugifiers.
+This package does not contain a slugifier implementation, it provides a standard interface (`SlugifierInterface`) for use by third party slugifiers and a `CallbackSlugifier` which is capable of wrapping most non-implementing third-party slugifiers to the `SlugifierInterface`.

 ## Requirements